Saint Joseph the Patriarch Church (Batangas): History

 The 1898 revolution expelled the Spanish friars from the Philippines, and the last Spanish priest of the parish was Fray Manuel de Arostegui of the Order of Saint Augustine, whose last entry on the Book of Baptism is dated May 28, 1898.
 He was replaced by Fr.
 Vicente Jose Romero, who became the parish priest of the town.

-On April 1, 1899, the Filipino secular priest Juan Gernonimo Luna, a native of the San Jose, was appointed parish priest.
-In 1900 American troops occupied the convento and converted it into a military hospital for some time.
-In 1911 there were no more Filipino priests available in San Jose; hence, a Capuchin friar was called to administer the parish.
+On April 1, 1899, the Filipino secular priest Juan Gernonimo Luna, a native of San Jose, was appointed parish priest.
+In 1900, American troops occupied the convento and converted it into a military hospital for some time.
+In 1911, there were no more Filipino priests available in San Jose; hence, a Capuchin friar was called to administer the parish.
 From July 1911 to 1915, the Missionaries of the Sacred Heart stayed in San Jose, where they set up a small major seminary.
-The seminary was short-lived for the Missionaries of the Sacred Heart left the diocese in 1915.
-In 1915 Bishop Giuseppe Petrelli invited the Oblates of St. Joseph, the first Oblates arrived in Manila by ship on August 25, 1915, and took the train to San Jose where they were welcomed with the prolonged ringing of bells.
+The seminary was short-lived, for the Missionaries of the Sacred Heart left the diocese in 1915.
+In 1915, Bishop Giuseppe Petrelli invited the Oblates of St. Joseph.
+The first Oblates arrived in Manila by ship on August 25, 1915, and took the train to San Jose, where they were welcomed with the prolonged ringing of bells.
 Since then, they have been in charge of the parish of San Jose.
 Fr.
 Jose Anfossi became the parish priest, with the responsibility also for Cuenca, until his death in August 1921.
 Fr.
 Eugenio Gherlone immediately began the reconstruction of the church.
-His successor Fr.
-Luis Mortera finished the reconstruction of the church, which was beautified by paintings of St. Joseph.
+His successor, Fr.
+Luis Mortera, finished the reconstruction of the church, which was beautified by paintings of St. Joseph.
 Fr.
-Luis was also responsible for the setting up the communion rails and lowering the windows for better light and ventilation.
+Luis was also responsible for setting up the communion rails and lowering the windows for better light and ventilation.